fpapado/reverie/worklog.md

 Sticker todo:
-3) Convert sticker creation actions into tasks

-3b) Add validations to sticker sending
+4) Add validations to sticker sending

-4) Style stickers

 5) Add loading indicator for model hook, since it is a slower compound promise.
   Alternatively, do loading on a per-sticker basis, using the LinkedIn method.

-6) Add info to routes
+6) Add info to routes, menu buttonn

-7) Handle offline case for stickers?

 Next Feature:
 Task-button spinner, blue bg, disable while processing

+Log-in, log-out spot on menu

 Signup/in ember-concurrency tasks

+Style stickers (with API changes)

 Later:
+Handle offline case for stickers?
 Note single view
 Note edit view